FoodStandardsAgency/food_gov_uk_d8/README.md

 - If you don't have an encryption key, you'll need to create one at **/admin/config/system/keys** Ensure the key has type 'Lockr Encryption' and the Key provider is 'Lockr'.
 **Note that doing this will overwrite the key currently stored by lockr.
 If other environments rely on this key, they WILL stop working.**
 If you need a new lockr key to be available on other enviroments, you should export it (cex), and import it (cim) on the new environment.
+Ensure the override configuration (see below) is correct for this key

 Note that TFA is disabled on environments other thant **PROD/TEST** by **src/settings/02-tfa.settings.inc**

 \* *Lockr does not actually store the seed key.
 It stores **encrypt(seed_key, lockr_key)**.
 On every retrieval seed_key is decrypted with the lockr_key.
-The lockr_key is stored as [override configuration](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system) in **src/settings/-02-tfa.settings.inc***
+The lockr_key is stored as [override configuration](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system) in **src/settings/-02-tfa.settings.inc**

+In order to decrypt a **seed_key** of a user, you must have a matching **lockr_certificate**, **lockr_key** stored in the configuration, and matching value stored in lockr.
+**If any one of these is incorrect, TFA login and new setups will fail.**

+Additionally, if you need to change any of the above, the **seed_keys** stored for users will not be able to be decrypted (as the 3 things above produce the decryption key) and must be invalidated.
+The quickest way to do this is to disable TFA **/admin/config/people/tfa**.*

 ## CAB release statement.